List of Marvel Comics characters: A: Arakko

-Expressively feminine, Arakko is a sentient island, created several thousand years ago in the South Pacific alongside its male counterpart Krakoa when the mutant island of Okkara, ruled by Apocalypse and Genesis, was split in two by Annihilation with the Twilight Sword, creating a rift into the dimension of Amenth and unleashing Annihilation's Daemon hordes.
-To halt the invasion of Earth, Genesis sealed herself, the First Horsemen, Arrako, and the population of Okkara into Amenth, while Apocalypse remained on Earth to build a mutant society strong enough to repel the Amenthi Daemons if they returned.
+Arakko is a sentient island, created several thousand years ago in the South Pacific alongside its masculine counterpart Krakoa when the mutant island of Okkara was split in two by Annihilation with the Twilight Sword, creating a rift into the dimension of Amenth and unleashing Annihilation's Daemon hordes.
+To halt the invasion of Earth, Genesis, queen of Okkara, sealed herself, the First Horsemen, Arakko, and the population of Okkara in Amenth, while Apocalypse remained on Earth to build a mutant society strong enough to repel the Amenthi Daemons if they returned.
+To protect themselves, the Arakkii mutants created towers to repel the Daemons.
+The Daemons later breached Arakko's walls and conquered Arakko, beginning an era known as the Fallow Years.
+Arakko is eventually freed from Amenth and relocated to Mars.